 - to provide victims with full information about their legal rights, and about the extent and limits of statutory duties and powers;

 - support non-abusing parents in making safe choices for themselves and their children, where appropriate.

 Professionals from any agency may receive a disclosure from a victim or perpetrator about domestic violence or abuse, or suspect that such behaviour may be taking place.
 They should, therefore, be familiar with signs of domestic abuse or violence, and know how to respond to such a disclosure.
-The Safeguarding Adults Board and individual partner agencies as appropriate should ensure that training in relation to domestic violence and abuse is provided for staff (see Safeguarding Training for Staff and Volunteers).
+The South Tyneside Safeguarding Children and Adults Partnership and individual partner agencies as appropriate should ensure that training in relation to domestic violence and abuse is provided for staff (see Safeguarding Training for Staff and Volunteers).

 Concerns may also be reported by a member of the extended family, friend or neighbour for example.
 Such information must be responded to in accordance with these procedures.